dan-kruk/pyselenium/readme.md

 install [python 3.5](https://www.python.org/downloads)

-install selenium modules `python -m pip install selenium`
+install selenium module `python -m pip install selenium`

-_on `RH/Centos linux` may use_ `install_pyse_rh` instead of the above 2 steps
+_on `RH/Centos linux` may run_ `install_pyse_rh` instead of the above 2 steps

 `On Windows`

-prepend system env `PATH` variable with the following
+prepend system env `PATH` variable with the following:

 `%HOMEDRIVE%%HOMEPATH%\AppData\Local\Programs\Python\Python35-32\Scripts\;%HOMEDRIVE%%HOMEPATH%\AppData\Local\Programs\Python\Python35-32\;c:\cygwin64\bin;`

+add `PATHONPATH=src` system env variable

+`on linux`

+add to ~/.bashrc: `export PYTHONPATH=src`

-install ie, firefox, chrome browsers on your node box(s)
+install ie, firefox, chrome browsers on your remote node machines

-You may also install all browsers on your laptop for local testing
+You may also install all or needed browsers on your laptop for local testing

 ---